 3. Gliders and rockers:

-Rocking and kicking back are a natural match, particularly for fidgety people.
+Rocking and kicking back is a natural match, particularly for fidgety people.
 On even surfaces, these types perform best.

 4. Suspended style:

 You pay a bit extra for this newer version, in which the chair hangs down from the frame and allows you to sway a little.
 Since you are suspended, you do not have to worry about uneven grounds.